zokradonh/kopano-docker/ldap_demo/README.md

 Image to for an OpenLDAP server to provide some demo users for Kopano.
 Based on https://github.com/osixia/docker-openldap.

 The LDAP tree is prepared for both single tenant setups (the default in Kopano) and multi tenant setups.
-To configure the multi tenant mode (also referred to as "hosted") in `kopano-server` the following values need to be added to `kopano_server.env`:
+To configure the multi tenant mode (also referred to as "hosted") of `kopano-server` the following values need to be added to `kopano_server.env`:

 ```
 KCCONF_SERVER_ENABLE_HOSTED_KOPANO=YES
 KCCONF_LDAP_LDAP_COMPANY_TYPE_ATTRIBUTE_VALUE=kopano-company
 ```

+Demo users created in the demo ldap all have a password that is identical to the username, e.g. the password for `user1` user `user1`.